Lyappa arm

 Likewise the Prichal module will host the grapple fixtures for the redocking of future modules docked to it from one port to another using the Lyappa Arm attached to those modules, if needed.

-Both the Wentian and Mengtian modules of the planned Tiangong space station will also carry arms to enable them to manoeuvre around the docking hub of the Tianhe core module.
-A mechanical arm dubbed the Indexing robotic arm, which looks similar to the Lyappa arm, will be the arm on the modules to allow them to dock to a radial port of the CCM.
+Both the Wentian and Mengtian modules of the Tiangong space station carry arms to enable them to manoeuvre around the docking hub of the Tianhe core module.
+A mechanical arm dubbed the Indexing robotic arm, which looks similar to the Lyappa arm, allowed them to dock to a radial port of the CCM.
 It is different from Lyappa as it works on a different mechanism.
 Lyappa arm is needed to control the pitch of the spacecraft and redocking in a different plane.
-But the indexing robot arm where docking is needed in the same plane.
-In addition to this arm used for docking relocation, the Chinarm on Tianhe module can also be used as a backup.
+Where as the Indexing robot arm is needed for docking in the same plane.
+In addition to this arm used for docking relocation, the Chinarm on Tianhe module could also be used as a backup.